siggame/blog/_drafts/2014-11-05-MegaMinerAI-14-Plants.md

-This event is optional, but it's a cool opportunity to get to introduce yourselves to some really stellar employers who have been incredibly supportive of SIG-Game and S&T ACM.
+This event is optional, but it's a cool opportunity to get to introduce yourselves to some really stellar employers who have been incredibly supportive of SIG-Game and Missouri S&T ACM.

 The Schedule